ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.5.3 =
+* Fix to load thumbnails using appropriate protocol (http or https) based on site protocol

 = 6.5.2 =
 * Integrated Shrink the Web and Pagepeeker thmbnail generation services
 * Added option to display either the Updated date or the publication date for links